ExchangeBC/concierge/README.md

 The Procurement Concierge is currently operated by the BC Developers' Exchange within the Government of British Columbia.

 This project was originally built by the digital product development team at [Real Folk](https://www.realfolk.io).

+## Credits

+This project would not have been possible by the incredible work done by open source project maintainers.
+The licenses for open source projects used by the Procurement Concierge Program's web app are documented in OPEN_SOURCE_LICENSES.tx.

+In addition, the hero image on the web app's landing page is provided by [Cytonn Photography](https://unsplash.com/@cytonn_photography?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).